mhoffman/kmos/doc/source/tutorials/first_model_api.rst

 there in mid-air that is because you have no background setup, yet.
 Choose a transition metal of your choice and add it to the lattice setup for extra credit :-).

+.. [#proc_minilanguage]  You will have describe all processes
+                         in terms of  `conditions` and
+                         `actions` and you find a more complete description can be found in the
+                         :ref:`topic guide <proc_mini_language>`
+                         to the process description mini language.

+.. [#coord_minilanguage] The description of coordinates follows
+                         the simple syntax of the coordinate
+                         mini language and the
+                         :ref:`topic guide <coord_mini_language>`
+                         explains how that works.